 - HD video quality picture.

-- Can be accessed from anywhere.
+- It can be accessed from anywhere.

-- Built-in nightlight that can be remotely controlled.
+- Built-in night light that can be remotely controlled.

-- Can drain your device battery quickly.
+- It can drain your device’s battery quickly.

-13. DBPOWER Baby Monitor
+Best Dual Baby Monitor

 - Easy to use interface.

-- Good vision with record facility and split-screen function.
+- Good vision and split-screen function.

 Baby Monitor Safety